oroinc/documentation/backend/setup/dev-environment/index.rst

 .. _dev-guide-development-practice-setup-dev-env:
 .. _doc--dev-env-best-practices:

-Set up Development Environment for OroPlatform Based Application
+Set Up Development Environment for OroPlatform Based Application
 ================================================================

 To set up the development environment for Oro applications customization tasks, please follow the steps outlined in the sections below.